I can confidently say that I’ve found Feather’s AS D2 to be a damn-near-perfect double-edge safety razor, I’ll explain.

-But in my opinion, MOST people, would get pretty awesome results with the Razorock Game changer DE razor or the Merkur 34c.
+But in my opinion, MOST people would get pretty awesome results with the Razorock Gamechanger or the Merkur 34c.

-Doesn’t Feather AS D2 provide much better quality as compared to the Razorock Game Changer or the likes of it?
+So, Feather AS D2 provides much better quality as compared to the Razorock Game Changer or the likes of it?

 But as I explained above, according to the law of diminishing returns in the context of DE safety razors and such, the Quality and improvement in your shave you get from Feather AS-D2 is not 3 times greater than the Game Changer to justify this high price tag.